grape-oauth2/grape_oauth2/README.md

 ## Usage examples
 ### I'm lazy, give me all out of the box!

-OK, if you need a simple common OAuth2 authentication process then you can use gem default OAuth2 endpoint.
-First you will need to configure GrapeOAuth2 as described above (create migrations, models and authentication methods).
+If you need a common OAuth2 authentication then you can use default gem endpoints for it.
+First of all you will need to configure GrapeOAuth2 as described above (create models, migrations, configure the gem).
+For `ActiveRecord` it would be as follows:

 ```ruby
 # app/models/access_token.rb